sebastianx9407x/mips-simulator/README.md

 # Note

-This project is still a work in progess as I will update with a list of instructions supported and intend on adding gui later down the road than entirely terminal based.
+This project is still a work in progress as I will update it with a list of instructions supported and intend on adding gui later down the road rather than entirely terminal-based.

 ## Goals